adde88/reaver-openwrt/README.md

-# Reaver 1.6.5 - OpenWRT
+# Reaver 1.6.5 - OpenWRT (ar71xx)

-OpenWRT-SDK Makefile of the newest Reaver v1.6.5, plus the IPK to install it to your device.
+OpenWRT-SDK Makefile of the latest Reaver v1.6.5, plus the IPK to install it to your (ar71xx) device.
-This is the latest update of Reaver for OpenWRT since 2015.

--Zylla
+-Andreas Nilsen